-If the date or time setting on the OS is changed while a system monitor resource is operating, the system resource may not operate normally.
+If the date or time setting on the OS is changed while a System monitor resource or a Process resource monitor resource is operating, the System monitor resource or the Process resource monitor resource may not operate normally.

 7. Power saving function - OFF (Required)